daibi/NFT-Breedable-Demo/README.md

 ### 3.3 Gene 0 NFT metadata generation

-Gene 0 NFT metadata is a randomly generated gene series, which depends on the random generated from Chainlink.
-The "real" minting process happens in the callback function listening to successful random number generation in chainlink.
+Gene 0 NFT metadata is a randomly generated gene series, which depends on the random number generated from Chainlink.
+The "real" minting process happens in the callback function listening to the successful random number generation event from chainlink.

 For Gene 0 NFT, two parts of metadata need to be genearted from the random number result (Denoted as R):